Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Danube River

-End your day with a dinner cruise on the Danube.
-Enjoy a delicious meal while taking in the illuminated cityscape.
-The views of the city’s landmarks, such as Buda Castle and the Parliament Building, are spectacular at night.
-Live experience: The sight of Budapest’s landmarks, such as the Parliament Building and Buda Castle, lit up against the night sky is truly magical and provides a perfect end to your day.
+Finish your day with a dinner cruise on the Danube.
+Enjoy a delicious meal while taking in the city lights.
+The views of the city’s landmarks, such as Buda Castle and the Parliament Building are stunning at night.
+Live experience: The sight of Budapest’s landmarks, such as the Parliament Building and Buda Castle, lit up against the night sky is magical and the perfect end to your day.

-A river cruise on the Danube offers a unique perspective of Budapest’s stunning architecture and landmarks.
-Several companies offer dinner cruises with traditional Hungarian meals, live music, and commentary on the sights.
-The illuminated Parliament Building, Chain Bridge, Buda Castle, and other landmarks create a mesmerizing scene.
+A river cruise on the Danube offers a unique perspective of Budapest’s architecture and landmarks.
+Several companies offer dinner cruises with traditional Hungarian meals, live music and commentary on the sights.
+The illuminated Parliament Building, Chain Bridge, Buda Castle and other landmarks create a beautiful scene.

 Lake Balaton